Take a crash course in post-acute data and network management best practices for Hospitals and ACOs.

 There are several post-acute data sources that hospitals and ACOs can rely on to manage stakeholders in their continuum.
 These include: Claims Data, MDS Data, CMS Data (Five-Star), and Self-Reported Data.
 That’s a lot of data!
 To avoid getting overwhelmed, it’s important to understand which data can tell you where you’ve been, and which data sources can be relied on to make decisions for the future.
 What is the age of the data and is it standardized?
 Not all data sources are the same.

 [Psssst!
-All these data sources are reviewed in our free strategic guide. ]
+All these data sources are reviewed in our eBook Defining Post Acute Analytics for ACOs and Health Systems. ]

 Benefits of a Data-Driven Collaborative